GeoscienceAustralia/dea-knowledge-hub/setup/dea_maps.rst

 Compare tool
 ------------

 It can be useful to compare different satellite datasets, or imagery from different dates to investigate change over time.
-To do this:
+To do this, we can use the "Compare" tool:

 1. Load a satellite dataset into your workbench and filter it to your location (e.g. follow the ``DEA Surface Reflectance (Sentinel-2)`` example above).
 Click the three vertical dots on the dataset ("Show more actions"), then click ``Compare``.